iqbalyarkhan/old-website/content/2020-06-26--Knapsack-Problems.md

 target: 17
 ```

 Why is this 0-1's derivation?
 Similar to the knapsack problem, this problem has given us an array of values and we've got the option of either choosing that value or rejecting it.
-The goal is to reach a specific value.
+The choices that we have are limited by the array given to us and the goal is to reach a specific value.
+Therefore, it can be considered a problem similar to 0-1 knapsack.

 Let's start with the recursive approach:

 ### Subset Sum Recursive